Get the support you need to make your business a global success story.

 New Zealand Chambers of Commerce.

-In New Zealand, Chambers of Commerce are a strong and independent voice that advocates on behalf of its members.
-The Chambers are a credible source of knowledge and information and have close relationships with a range of industry bodies as well as government, institutions, other associations and the media.
+In New Zealand, Chambers of Commerce is a strong and independent voice that advocates on behalf of its members.
+The Chambers are a credible source of knowledge and information and have close relationships with a range of industry bodies as well as government, institutions, other associations, and the media.

-New Zealand’s Chambers of Commerce are divided into 4 hubs: Northern, Central, Canterbury and Southern.
-The International Chamber of Commerce, or ICC, providing members with access to the largest business network in the world.
+New Zealand’s Chambers of Commerce are divided into 4 hubs: Northern, Central, Canterbury, and Southern.
+The International Chamber of Commerce, or ICC, provides members with access to the largest business network in the world.
 Visit the ICC at https://iccwbo.org/

 World Chambers of Commerce.

-Our World Chamber connections acts as a liaison between organisation and businesses' to further develop economic synergy and facilitate exchange between countries, improving international relations and assisting with globalised business.
+Our World Chamber connections act as a liaison between organisation and businesses to further develop economic synergy and facilitate exchange between countries, improving international relations and assisting with globalised business.